-Everyday 10,000 baby boomers turn 65, increasing the demand for caregiving nationwide.
+Every day 10,000 baby boomers turn 65, increasing the demand for home caregiving nationwide.
 As your parents continue to age, your care responsibilities can become difficult to manage along with your career and family.
-But how do you explain to your parents that you can no longer serve as a full-time caregiver?
-And how do you justify hiring an aid to meet your aging parents’ needs?
+But how do you explain to your parents that you can no longer serve as a full-time home caregiver?
+And how do you justify hiring an aid to meet your aging parent’s needs?

-Because of the growing demand, elderly services are easier to obtain and are available in varying levels of care.
+Because of the growing demand, elderly services are easier to obtain and available at varying care levels.

-From senior homes to private full time live in care, the healthcare industry has adapted to the expanding aging population.
-Depending on the mobility and independence of your parents, hiring a caregiver may be the best way to make sure that your parents’ needs are being met.
-While it is important to be invested in the welfare of your parents’ lives as they continue to progress in age, it is also important to acknowledge that professional healthcare providers are more able to provide the proper care and assistance that your parents need.
+The healthcare industry has adapted to the expanding aging population from senior homes to private full-time live-in care.
+Depending on the mobility and independence of your parents, hiring a caregiver may be the best way to make sure that your parent’s needs are being met.
+While it is important to be invested in the welfare of your parent’s lives as they continue to progress in age, it is also important to acknowledge that professional healthcare providers are more able to provide the proper care and assistance that your parents need.

-Not only can a third party certified healthcare agent provide better care than you for your aging parents, but if your parents have been investing in long term healthcare insurance, utilizing a third party can allow for your parents to take advantage of the policies that they may have invested years of income in to.
-Be sure to talk to your parents about this, as being proactive can help to ensure that your parents are receiving the assistance they need before an emergency situation occurs.
+Not only can a third-party certified healthcare agent provide better care than you for your aging parents, but if your parents have been investing in long-term healthcare insurance, utilizing a third party can allow your parents to take advantage of the policies that they may have invested in years of income in to.
+Be sure to talk to your parents about this, as being proactive can help ensure that your parents receive the assistance they need before an emergency occurs.